2013 Community Benefit Report

-As a not-for profit hospital, we have established financial aid policies to assist patients who cannot afford care.
-And although Medicare and Medicaid programs do not pay enough to cover the cost incurred by these patients, we provide the same quality of care to all patients.
+Regardless of an individual’s ability to pay, the health and wellness of our community are key to the Columbus Community Hospital’s mission.
+As a not-for-profit hospital, we have established financial aid policies to assist patients who cannot afford care.
+Although Medicare and Medicaid programs do not pay enough to cover the cost incurred by these patients, we provide the same quality of care to all patients.

-The Hospital’s impact on the community can also be felt in other ways.
-As an employer of over 580 residents, our employees contribute to the economy of the community by purchasing homes, shopping with local merchants and paying taxes to support schools.
+Columbus Community Hospital’s contribution to the community extends beyond our role as an institution of health care.
+The Hospital is an economic engine, providing stability and growth in Columbus.
+As an employer of over 600 residents, our employees contribute to the economy of the community by purchasing homes, shopping with local merchants and paying taxes to support schools.

-Even in light of healthcare reform and reimbursement challenges, there is a tremendous amount of good being done at Columbus Community Hospital every day.
-We are pleased to share with you our accomplishments and community contributions in the 2011-2012 fiscal year.
+Even in light of healthcare reform and reimbursement challenges, this report captures the heart of Columbus Community Hospital’s enduring commitment to improving the health of our community.
+We are pleased to share with you our accomplishments and community contributions from May, 2012 through April, 2013.

 Includes activities carried out to improve community health and healthcare services that are subsidized because they meet an identified need in the community.
 Examples include: